badgumby/node-mjpeg-proxy/README.md

 node-mjpeg-proxy
 ================

 A node.js module to proxy MJPEG requests.
 Supports multiple client consuming a single stream.
 Fixes an iOS 6 issue with some MJPEG steams.
+Also removed the buffertools dependency and use the node buffer instead.

 Installation
 ------------